 If you want to upgrade to a newer patch version of

-1.15, then you would change the version string like this:
+1.15, then you must change the version string like this:

 After you modify the version information, you can start the upgrade process by running the following Konvoy command: